Check out

 Permissions

-• Check out: View fees/fines.
-This permission allows users to click the fee in the Scan patron card pane to view the patron’s fees/fines in the Users app.
-The user must have permission to view fees/fines in the Users app for the link to work – for example the permission Users: Can view fees/fines and loans (see Users > Permissions).
-A user who has Check out: all permissions but does not have Check out: View fees/fines will see a patron’s fee/fine amount in the Scan patron card pane as text (not a link).
+Check out: View fees/fines UI-Checkout ViewFeeFines Data View This Capability allows users to click the fee in the Scan patron card pane to view the patron’s fees/fines in the Users app.
+For the link to work, the user must have permission to view fees/fines in the Users app.
+See, for example the capability set Users: Can view fees/fines and loans (Users > Capabilities and Capability Sets).
+A user who has Check out: all permissions but does not have Check out: View fees/fines will see a patron’s fee/fine amount in the Scan patron card pane as text (not as a link).

-• Check out: View loans.
-This permission allows users to click the number of open loans in the Scan patron card pane to view the patron’s current loans in the Users app.
-The user must have permission to view loans in the Users app in order for the link to work – for example the permission Users: User loans view (see Users > Permissions).
-A user who has Check out: all permissions but does not have Check out: View loans will see how many loans a patron has in the Scan patron card pane as text (not a link).
+Check out: View loans UI-Checkout ViewLoans Data View This Capability allows users to click the number of open loans in the Scan patron card pane to view the patron’s current loans in the Users app.
+For the link to work, the user must have permission to view loans in the Users app.
+See, for example the capability set Users: User loans view (Users > Capabilities and Capability Sets).
+A user who has Check out: all permissions but does not have Check out: View loans will see how many loans a patron has in the Scan patron card pane as text (not as a link).

-• Check out: View requests.
-This permission allows users to be able to click the number of open requests in the Scan patron card pane to view the patron’s current requests in the Requests app.
-The user must have permission to view requests in the Requests app in order for the link to work – for example the permission Requests: View (see Requests > Permissions).
-A user who has Check out: all permissions but does not have Check out: View requests will see how many requests a patron has in the Scan patron card pane as text (not a link).
+Check out: View requests UI-Checkout ViewRequests Data View This Capability allows users to click the number of open requests in the Scan patron card pane to view the patron’s current requests in the Requests app.
+For the link to work, the user must have permission to view requests in the Requests app.
+See, for example the capability set Requests: View (Requests > Permissions).
+A user who has Check out: all permissions but does not have Check out: View requests will see how many requests a patron has in the Scan patron card pane as text (not as a link).

 Locating a patron in the system